oromeo10/SuperUsers/README.md

 https://docs.google.com/drawings/d/13CeoNYoTCiudHOLjVUFUBP14-ybRLXxP2oabJVh8cF4/edit?usp=drive_web

-Presentation
+Presentation:
 Each team should present their Project Problem, Entities and ER Diagram to the class.
 All the team members should explain their role in the project.

-Presentation should be uploaded to the Team folder by Project Lead with new folder called ER Presentaiton.
+* Presentation should be uploaded to the Team folder by Project Lead with new folder called ER Presentaton.
 Time limit on the presentation : 5 mins.
-2 minutes Q&A 10% wtg. for the overall grade
+2 minutes Q&A
+10% wtg. for the overall grade

 ### Contact information